seanwagoner/MiPy/README.md

 1. Using ```ampy```, all commands work with PSoC Board except for ```run```.
 Using ```run``` only works immediately after the same file you plan to execute has been downloaded to the board using ```put```.

 2. VSCode does not have a manner in which to view the file structure of the MicroPython board (at least for Windows).
-Therefore, if a developer wannts to use the libraries above, they would need to use a different IDE such as [Thonny](https://thonny.org/), [Mu Editor](https://codewith.mu/), or [Arduino Lab](https://labs.arduino.cc/en/labs/micropython) to run onboard files.
+Therefore, if a developer wants to use the libraries above, they would need to use a different IDE such as [Thonny](https://thonny.org/), [Mu Editor](https://codewith.mu/), or [Arduino Lab](https://labs.arduino.cc/en/labs/micropython) to run onboard files.

 3. Any referenced libraries **must** be downloaded to the board inorder for the code relying on said dependencies to run.